 Historically, I support the Swifts.
 Way back when they first began in 1997, they were the Sydney Swifts.
 Then in 2008, they merged with a Hunter team to become a state team.
 In 2016, the ANZ Championship basically disbanded and Netball soon became sponsored by Suncorp.
 It was at this point that the Giants (who usually like their name written in full caps) entered the league.

 Historically, I’m a Swifts girl.
-Geographically, with the location of their new home ground – just across the river – and a recent connection with the team, I’m also kinda a GIANTS girl too (there you go with the all caps 😉).
+Geographically, with the location of their new home ground – just across the river – and recently attending events with the team, I’m also kinda a GIANTS girl too (there you go with the all caps 😉).

 So it really didn’t matter who won today, because they were both “my team”.
 It was a sure and certain victory.